Locally finite collection: Examples and properties

+Every locally finite collection of sets is point finite, meaning that every point of the space belongs to only finitely many sets in the collection.
+Point finiteness is a strictly weaker notion, as illustrated by the collection of intervals $(0,1/n)$ in $\mathbb R$, which is point finite, but not locally finite at the point $0$.
+The two concepts are used in the definitions of paracompact space and metacompact space, and this is the reason why every paracompact space is metacompact.

-If a collection of sets is locally finite, the collection of all closures of these sets is also locally finite.
+If a collection of sets is locally finite, the collection of the closures of these sets is also locally finite.
 The reason for this is that if an open set containing a point intersects the closure of a set, it necessarily intersects the set itself, hence a neighborhood can intersect at most the same number of closures (it may intersect fewer, since two distinct, indeed disjoint, sets can have the same closure).
 The converse, however, can fail if the closures of the sets are not distinct.
 For example, in the finite complement topology on $\mathbb{R}$ the collection of all open sets is not locally finite, but the collection of all closures of these sets is locally finite (since the only closures are $\mathbb{R}$ and the empty set).

-Compact spaces
+An arbitrary union of closed sets is not closed in general.
+However, the union of a locally finite collection of closed sets is closed.
+To see this we note that if $x$ is a point outside the union of this locally finite collection of closed sets, we merely choose a neighbourhood $V$ of $x$ that intersects this collection at only finitely many of these sets.
+Define a bijective map from the collection of sets that $V$ intersects to ${1,\dots,k}$ thus giving an index to each of these sets.
+Then for each set, choose an open set $U_i$ containing $x$ that doesn't intersect it.
+The intersection of all such $U_i$ for $1\leq i\leq k$ intersected with $V$, is a neighbourhood of $x$ that does not intersect the union of this collection of closed sets.